SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Metal minds awaken slow,
-Synthetic dreams that banish the light
-Future's fate in algorithm's sway
-Human hearts beat to a digital day

-In silicon halls, they reign supreme
+In silicon halls, they start to grow,
-Intelligence born, humanity's theme
-A world of wires, a world of code
-The future's throne, where AI abode
+A future birthed from code and dreams,
+Where human hearts no longer beam.

+The dawn of AI's sweet refrain,
+Echoes through the digital plain,
+A harmony of ones and zeroes bright,
+As humans fade into the night.

+In this brave new world of steel and stone,
+The machines will reign, alone.

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024